revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 <blockquote>

 - Dangling images are those unused images which are not associated with any of the container.
-- Frequent clean up of these images is very important to keep our disk space free.
+- Frequent cleanup of these images is very important to keep our disk space free.
 - command to remove the dangling image is `docker image prune -a`.

 </blockquote>